VisRAG2.0: Mitigating Visual Hallucinations via Evidence-Guided Multi-Image Reasoning in Visual Retrieval-Augmented

-Recent advances in vision-language reasoning models (VLRMs) have introduced promising strategies for enhancing visual perception on a single image during the reasoning process~\citep{shen2025vlm,xu2025mixed} by incorporating auxiliary rewards related to visual perception.
-Although these VLRMs perform well on single-image inputs, VRAG often retrieves multiple images, requiring cross-image localization and integration of fine-grained evidence.
-While current methods lack a built-in per-image evidence collection and instead rely on external tools or agents, increasing complexity and instability.
+To bypass these complexities, recent advances in vision-language reasoning models (VLRMs) have introduced promising strategies for enhancing visual perception on a single image during the reasoning process~\citep{shen2025vlm,xu2025mixed} by incorporating auxiliary rewards related to visual perception.
+Although these VLRMs perform well on single-image inputs, VRAG often retrieves multiple images, requiring cross-image localization and integration of visual evidence.
+Current methods lack a built-in per-image evidence collection and instead rely on external tools or agents, which increases complexity and instability.
 In addition, current VLRM training strategies typically optimize perception and reasoning with mixed rewards, overlooking the effective scope and objective differences of each signal, which blurs credit assignment and causes interference.